 In a Nutshell

-Because many North Carolina residents have debt from several different places, it seems complicated to get out of debt.
-It isn’t so hard, though, and to help, we’re going to discuss how you can achieve debt relief in the state of North Carolina.
+Because many North Carolina residents have debt from several different places, it can seem complicated to get out of it.
+To help you understand and achieve debt relief in the state of North Carolina, we'll share relevant statistics and resources throughout this article.

-It seems like every American is struggling with debt in some capacity, so it’s no surprise that residents of North Carolina have a hard time getting out of debt.
-If you’re in North Carolina and you have debt, you’ve come to the right place.
+It seems like every American is struggling with debt in some capacity, so it’s no surprise that residents of North Carolina are also having a hard time.
+Residents of the Tar Heel State have seen a 3.2% increase in consumer debt from 2021 to 2022.

 Debt and Finance Statistics in North Carolina